chenasraf/express-otp/README.md

     }
     return { user: user.details, secret: user.secret, username: user.username }
   },

   // By default, the token is fetched using `req.query.token`.
 You can change
   // that by providing a `getToken` option:
   getToken: (req) => req.headers['X-OTP-Token'] as string,

+  // Use this option to immediately respond with an error when a token is
+  // missing/invalid.
+If this is omitted, the next route/middleware will fire
+  // normally, but without `req.user` injected.
+Providing this function ends
+  // the response if it's fired. errorResponse(req, res, next, error) {
+    res.send(error.message)
+    res.status(401)
+  },
 })
 ```